aeslaughter/moose/docs/content/utilities/moosedown/core.md

 must also begin with a `>` character.
 Within the quotations any valid markdown is acceptable, as shown in [quote-nested-example].

-!devel! example caption=Basic block quote. id=quote-example
+!devel example caption=Basic block quote. id=quote-example
 > This is a quotation.
-!devel-end!

-!devel! example caption=Nested content in block quotes. id=quote-nested-example
+!devel example caption=Nested content in block quotes. id=quote-nested-example
 > Quotations begin with the `<` character and may
 > contain any valid markdown content, include quotes and code as shown here.
 >